-Apply by February 10th for the best placement opportunities in the Earth Skills Teaching Apprenticeship and the Blue Skye Farm Internship
+Apply by April 30th for the Earth Skills Teaching Apprenticeship and the Blue Skye Farm Internship

 Our full-time summer residential programs require an extensive application process to ensure that this is the right choice for you, and that you are the right choice for us.
 Because our application page is so detailed, it serves as a good filter and guide for you to decide whether you are ready to apply, and it helps you prepare in advance of arrival so that everyone becomes successful in the program.